Extrajudicial killing: Human rights groups

-Many human rights organizations, including Amnesty International and Human Rights Watch, are campaigning against extrajudicial punishment.
+Many human rights organizations, including Amnesty International and Human Rights Watch, campaign against extrajudicial punishment.

 The Human Rights Measurement Initiative measures the right to freedom from extrajudicial execution for countries around the world, using a survey of in-country human rights experts.

 International law

 Law of war

 Article 3(d) of the First Geneva Convention explicitly prohibits carrying out executions without passing a prior judgement by a competent and regularly constituted court with all commonly recognized judicial guarantees for everyone taking part in the trial.